-International students generally must have F-1 student status to enter the Eli Whitney Students Program, and must register as full-time students during their entire tenure at Yale.
-To count as a full-time student you must take a minimum of three courses each semester.
-You will not be able to enroll with only tourist status (B1/B2 or visa waiver).
+International students generally must have F-1 status to enter the Eli Whitney Students Program and must register as full-time students during their tenure at Yale.
+A minimum of three Yale credits (i.e. three semester courses) is considered full-time.

-Students at Yale must be able to express themselves fluently in spoken and written English.
-Yale strongly recommends that Non-native English-speakers who have not taken at least two years of secondary education where English is the medium of instruction take any one of the proficiency tests listed below.
+Yale strongly recommends that non-native English-speakers who have not taken at least two years of their most recent education where English is the medium of instruction take any one of the proficiency tests listed below.

-The Test of English as a Foreign Language (TOEFL), is offered in two formats and requires pre-registration for available testing dates.
-Yale’s most competitive applicants will have TOEFL scores of at least the following:
+The TOEFL requires pre-registration for available testing dates.
+Yale’s most competitive applicants have TOEFL scores of at least:

 - 100 on the internet-based TOEFL

 - 25 on each of the three sections of the paper-and-pencil TOEFL Paper-delivered Test